DougBurke/research-blog/dictionary.md

 ## Therm

 A [unit of energy](http://en.wikipedia.org/wiki/Therm).
-Also, a mis-spelling of the word *term*.
+Also, more apropos to this document, a misspelling of the word *term*.